srudqvist/srudqvist/README.md

 ### Hi there 👋

-I am a senior at Drury University with a major in Software Engineering.
+I graduated from Drury University with a major in Software Engineering.
 I am developing the mobile app Where's That Movie in the @WTMTeam organization.

 <!--![linkedInLogo](https://github.com/srudqvist/srudqvist/assets/60146956/bd1f5dc5-81bc-4dec-a9c9-4433d41bbf80)-->
 <a href="https://www.linkedin.com/in/samuel-rudqvist-417b04219/">